 It is also important to note that though success fees are legally capped under The Conditional Fee Agreements Order, 2013, a solicitor may not always charge this much.
 If you choose to start a claim against your council using a solicitor from our panel, they could potentially offer their services for as low as 15%.

-How Do No Win No Fee Claims Against The Council Work?
+How Can You Prove A No Win No Fee Claim Against The Council?

 Part of the process of making a personal injury claim is proving that the damage done to you was the fault of another party.
 In this section, we will look further at how you might be able to do this.